qouteall/imm_ptl_wiki_copy/Portal-Customization.md

 Turn a one-way portal to two-way two-faced portal: `/portal complete_bi_way_bi_faced_portal`

-Make a portal have a rotation transformation, rotate the world "inside" the portal: `/portal set_portal_rotation 0 1 0 45` (0 1 0 means the Y-axis.
+Make a portal entity have a rotating transformation, rotate the world "inside" the portal: `/portal set_portal_rotation 0 1 0 45` (0 1 0 means the Y-axis.
 It means rotating around the Y-axis for 45 degrees)

-Rotate the portal itself (does not rotate the world "inside" the portal): `/portal set_portal_rotation 1 0 0 30` (rotates around X-axis for 30 degrees)
+Rotate the portal entity itself (does not rotate the world "inside" the portal): `/portal set_portal_rotation 1 0 0 30` (rotates around X-axis for 30 degrees)

+Change the shape of the portal entity: `/portal set_portal_nbt {specialShape:[0d,0d,0d,1d,1d,0d]}`

+Make the portal entity not able to teleport.
+Turn it into a video surveillance: `/portal set_portal_nbt {teleportable:0b}`

+Make a nether portal entity unbreakable: `/portal set_portal_nbt {unbreakable:1b}`

 ### Portal Entities
 Global portals don't exist as entities in the world, they are global.
 All other portals, including nether portals, end portals, mirrors, exist as entities in the world.